 Most Southern Section of Famosa Slough

-Since implemented, a third of an acre of new wetlands have been created, and the water quality of the Famosa Slough has improved considerably.
+Since implementation, a third of an acre of new wetlands have been created, and the water quality of the Famosa Slough has improved considerably.
+Such great news!

 Time to Go, Already?

 In closing, I am so pleased that my girls and I stopped here and took a short hike.
 I especially like that there are benches spread out along the trail.
 What a fabulous place to come and birdwatch!

 I find it so unique whenever I am walking around a wetland.
 I try to imagine what it was like here 100 years ago.
 The Famosa Slough is the last of the original wetlands connected to Mission Bay.
-I am so pleased that there are those who wish to keep Famosa Slough as pristine as possible-thank you Friends of Famosa Slough!
+I am so pleased that some wish to keep Famosa Slough as pristine as possible-thank you, Friends of Famosa Slough!

-And isn’t great that you can go to one location and find so many habitats?
-From the salt pools, salt pannes, salt marsh, brackish/freshwater marsh, disturbed riparian and Willow Scrub and let us not forget the mudflats.
+And isn’t it great that you can go to one location and find so many habitats?
+The salt pools, salt pannes, salt marsh, brackish/freshwater marsh, disturbed riparian, and Willow Scrub let us not forget the mudflats.
 It is so much fun to watch the birds on the mudflats!

-Have a look at the video that I made to commemorate the day!
+Please have a look at the video that I made to commemorate the day!
 I look forward to coming back here to go bird-watching in the winter.
-I would also love to compare the winter water levels compared to the summer water levels and come back to check out the channel portion.
-Maybe even go explore the San Diego River Estuary to get a look at those culvert pipes.
+I would also love to compare the winter water levels and come back to check out the channel portion compared to the summer water levels.
+Maybe even explore the San Diego River Estuary to get a look at those culvert pipes.
 Oh, just one more thing to do!

 Thank you so much for making it this far!
 Please feel free to leave any questions or comments below!